mirakc/mirakc/docs/config.md

 Definitions of mount points for static files and folders on the file system.

 * path
-  * An absolute path to a file or directory on the file system
+  * An absolute path to an existing directory on the file system
 * index (default: `None`)
   * A name of the index file
 * listing (default: `false`)